 You don’t need everything falling on that second circle since the program loudness or integrated loudness (the average) needs to equal your target loudness.

 If you don’t have access to dpMeter 3, Loudness Radar, or various other similar plugins there is another option.

-Auphonic offers an online service where you upload the audio to your video and they send you a processed file.
-There is a monthly cost that ranges from free of charge if you only need up to 2 hours of audio processed each month, to $89 for up to 100 hours audio per month.
+Auphonic offers an online service where you upload the audio to your video, and they send you a processed file.
+There is a monthly cost that ranges from free of charge if you only need up to 2 hours of audio processed each month, to $89 for up to 100 hours of audio per month.